 The Exodus of Saint Mary and Lord Jesus Christ

 Saint Mary and Joseph traveled from Nazareth to Bethlehem in 5 B.C. before the birth of Jesus Christ along with Salome, the disciple.
-The family moved to Egypt after Joseph was told in a dream to flee to the now North African country to escape the command of Herod the Great to slaughter children in and around Bethlehem.
+The family moved to Egypt after Joseph was told in a dream to flee to Egypt to escape the command of Herod the Great, to slaughter children in and around Bethlehem.
 They reached Egypt after a 65 kilometers journey where they lived for three years until after the death of Herod in 4 B.C. when Joseph had a dream that it is safe to return to Israel.

 All Eastern and Western sources agreed on that the means of transportation that carried Virgin Saint Mary and her son was a donkey, while Joseph tagged along according to the Eastern traditions.
 This picture was not strange in the Bible, since the Exodus described the return of the Prophet Moses from the country of the Midianites to Egypt.

-May the intercession of Saint Mary be with all of us!
+May the intercession of Saint Mary be with us all!